 Our experienced leadership team is driven by their passion to see all children and young people thrive.

-Sparkways is led by our CEO Daniel Findley and a five-person Executive team who are responsible for over 350 employees.
+Sparkways is led by our Interim CEO Jo Moloney and a five-person Executive team who are responsible for over 350 employees.
 Their strong governance, continued focus on child safety, and commitment to Victorian children and young people ensure the delivery of high-quality services throughout all our programmes.

 Jo has a strategic mindset and is an effective planner and implementation leader, along with being a leader of business cultural change and productivity improvement initiatives.
 She has worked across many different corporate, not-for-profit, government and regulated environments over a wide range of industry sectors and business functions.
 Jo is highly skilled in communication and interpersonal relationships and is passionate about people engagement, empowerment and building positive team cultures.

 Amie is a passionate forward thinking leader with many years’ experience in delivering value led cultures and innovative engagement and wellbeing strategies.

 Throughout her executive career Amie has worked in the mental health and community health industry, delivering high quality cultural transformation initiatives and strategic corporate support.

 With an extensive background in human resources, and strong skills in governance, strategy, change management, business transformation and leadership initiatives, Amie is looking forward to walking along side every member of the Sparkways team to continue to create a wonderful workplace culture that is aligned to our values, and the services and programs we deliver to our communities.

 Amy is proud to be working with a not-for-profit organisation that has a long-standing history of helping our most vulnerable people.
 Amy has been in the Early Years sector for 20 years and has 15 years of multi-site leadership experience.
 She has worked for more than 18 years at Kids Company Childcare and held the title of CEO for 6 of those years.